Active Plus Keeping your body & mind A+ Menu button

 Outcomes and client satisfaction are very important and thus, they are closely monitored.
 This service can be provided concurrently as part of a multidisciplinary intervention.

-The ACC funded Integrated Services for Sensitive Claims (ISSC) contract is a client-centred service to assist survivors of sexual assault.
-The servcie is Easy to access.
+The ACC funded Sensitive Claims contract (SCS) is a client-centred service to assist survivors of sexual assault.
+The service is easy to access.
 Clients can self refer or be referred by their GP or other agency.
 Active+ will put clients in touch with a provider close to where they live who can register their claim with ACC and provide support and assistance.
-Anyone who has experienced sexual abuse or assault in New Zealand can be supported by this contract.
+Anyone who has experienced sexual abuse or assault in New Zealand can be supported by this contract and Active+ has therapists and allied health teams throughout both the North and South Island who work on this contract.
 It does not matter when the abuse happened or whether it was reported to the police.
 The process is private and confidential.
 If you would like to make contact with one of our providers you can email us on ISSC@activeplus.co.nz.

 Neuropsychology Services